8th Battalion, Queen’s Own (Royal West Kent Regiment)

 Killed in action on Friday, 30th March 1917, aged 26

-George Stanley Reffell was born in 1891 at Tunbridge Wells, the son of Alexander Reffell and Lucy Maria Vinall, and was baptised at the Holy Trinity on 31 May 1891.
+George Stanley Reffell was born in 1891 at Tunbridge Wells, the son of Alexander Reffell (1858-1947) and Lucy Maria Vinall (1857-1908), and was baptised at the Holy Trinity Tunbridge Wells on 31 May 1891.
 He was the fourth of five brothers, three of whom died in childhood.
-The other surviving brother was Arthur Sidney Reffell (1897-1992) who served as a private in the Royal Sussex Regiment.
+The other brother was Arthur Sidney Reffell (1897-1992) who served as a private in the Royal Sussex Regiment.

 In 1911 he was living at Eltham Kent and working for the South Eastern & Chatham Railway as a ‘railway number taker’.

 George Stanley married Amy Bromley in 1914 at Maidstone.
-When George died, Amy was living at Marshall’s Cottages in Maidstone, where she had to bring up her young son George Arthur Luther who was born in 1916.
+At the time of George’s death, Amy was living at Marshall’s Cottages in Maidstone.
+Also there was their young son George Arthur Luther Reffell (1916-2004).

 From the March 1917 War Diary of the 8th Battalion of the Royal West Kent Regiment:-

 4 March: Bully Grenay front line trenches, relieved 14th Canadian Battalion

 8 March: Trenches, relieved by 1st Battalion Staffordshire Regiment